London smells victory in EU banking union deal

 Andrew Gowers, spokesman for the Association for Financial Markets in Europe, said Thursday night's agreement was a "big step forward" which would enhance rather than distort the single market for financial services.

-"We think the safeguards are adequate," said Gowers.
+"We think the safeguards <for non-participating countries> are adequate," said Gowers.
 "We wanted to see a fair and balanced way of reaching decisions, particularly on the European Banking Authority ...
 We think this does that."

 Gowers said the deal reached over night appeared to have secured fairness, "provided that everyone operates in good faith".